Address

 Description

+Accessible parking is available close to the main entrance in a large, paved lot.
 There is an incline and then a ramp to reach the double door, main entrance.

 The restaurant is on the main floor of the retail store with easy access from the lobby.
+There is a large, bar/lounge area to the left of the entrance to the building.
+There is ample room to navigate.

-Multi-stall, handicapped accessible restrooms are located in the lobby.
+There are benches in the lobby.

 Surface of lot: paved